ritz4u/hello-world/README.md

 # hello-world
-First repository to get familiar with Github
+First repository to get familiar with Github.
+Looks easy to use Git.